 The Corn Palace, located in Mitchell, South Dakota, a small town in the eastern part of the state, has to easily be one of the best roadside attractions in the state.

 Stopping to see unique things during our road trip is always a must which put this place right at the top of the list.

 Every year the front displays change to a different scene.

 The scenes are decided on by a committee and local artists use corn to create new scenes.
-They use all the parts of the corn in the designs.
+All parts of the corn are used in the designs.

-There is plenty of free parking around the Corn Palace and there is also a variety of shops in the immediate area that are worth a visit.
+There is plenty of parking around the Corn Palace and there are also a variety of shops in the immediate area that are worth a visit.

 If you are hungry there are concessions in the palace for purchase.

 Of course, like any good tourist attraction there is a gift shop available that offers everything from postcards and t-shirts to food items made from corn.